apache/spark/docs/structured-streaming-kafka-integration.md

 how ```null``` valued key values are handled).
 If a topic column exists then its value is used as the topic when writing the given row to Kafka, unless the "topic" configuration option is set i.e., the "topic" configuration option overrides the topic column.
+If a partition column is not specified then the partition is calculated by the Kafka producer (using ```org.apache.kafka.clients.producer.internals.DefaultPartitioner```).
+This can be overridden in Spark by setting the ```kafka.partitioner.class``` option.

 The following options must be set for the Kafka sink for both batch and streaming queries.